 The sample below from our forklift safety video goes over some good tips for refueling forklifts.

 Mobile equipment such as forklifts and other powered industrial trucks that are operated with internal-combustion engine (meaning they run on gasoline and/or diesel) expel carbon monoxide as exhaust.

-Carbon dioxide can build up to dangerous, even fatal levels if an internal-combustion forklift is used indoors without proper ventilation.
+Carbon dioxide can build up to dangerous, even fatal levels if an internal-combustion forklift is used indoors without proper ventilation inside a warehouse.

 Forklift operators must be aware of carbon monoxide hazards and use internal-combustion engines only when appropriate and only in a safe manner.